The Life of Chikuzan: Production

-The film is based on an autobiography Tsugaru jamisen hitori tabi by Takahashi Chikuzan.
+The film is based on Takahashi Chikuzan's autobiography Tsugaru jamisen hitori tabi.
+It was produced by Shindō's production company Kindai Eiga Kyokai and Chikuzan's company "Jean-Jean".

 Release

-The film was Japan's entry at the 10th Moscow International Film Festival in 1977.
-Takahashi Chikuzan made his first trip outside Japan to attend the film festival with director Shindo, and also did his first performance outside Japan.
+The film was Japan's entry at the 10th Moscow International Film Festival in July 1977.
+Takahashi Chikuzan made his first trip outside Japan to attend the film festival with director Shindō, and also did his first performance outside Japan.

+Legacy

+The Life of Chikuzan was screened at a 2012 retrospective on Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.